How-to: open bar and alcohol for your wedding (Updated for 2022)

 In this article, we briefly outline the general ideas, but if you want a visual chart and a list of what to get, just go straight to the last page.
-You can optionally find a professional bartender for your wedding on our site, but you do not have to hire a pro if you just want to have an open bar.
-Use this guidance even if you do decide to hire someone - you will roughly understand what you need for your own wedding, negotiate better by being informed, and avoid paying extra for something you don't need.
+You can optionally find a professional wedding bartender on our site (WeddingVenture.com), but you do not have to hire a pro if you just want to have an open bar.
+Use this guidance even if you do decide to hire someone - you will roughly understand what you need for your own wedding, use your negotiating tactics better by being informed, and avoid paying extra for something you don't need.

 Vodka, rum, and gin are the "staple food" of your wedding.
 Tequila is also popular, though not as popular as the first three liquors.
 These are the liquors that you have to have to run a successful bar.
 Get them in medium-grade bottles - knowing how many people you've invited, your guests do not expect you to serve only Grey Goose or Bombay Sapphire, but don't opt for "generic" house liquor either.

 Prepare everything expecting each guest to consume on average about five drinks for an average wedding - that's not counting the champagne.
 Some people don't drink at all, some drink too much - over the course of the day, you'll average roughly at five cocktails per guest.

 1 drink equals one straight shot, or 50 ml.
 1 large, 1.75-leter bottle, therefore, will serve about 8-9 people.

 Typically, for every two bottles of vodka you'd want to have roughly 1 bottle of rum, 1 bottle of gin, and if you feel your crowd likes tequila, 1 bottle of tequila.